Vixingo/Jolly/README.md

-  id UUID REFERENCES auth.users(id) PRIMARY KEY, email TEXT UNIQUE NOT NULL, full_name TEXT NOT NULL, role TEXT DEFAULT 'customer' CHECK (role IN ('admin', 'customer')), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  id UUID REFERENCES auth.users(id) PRIMARY KEY, email TEXT UNIQUE NOT NULL, full_name TEXT NOT NULL, role TEXT DEFAULT 'customer' CHECK (role IN ('admin', 'user', 'customer')), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- Note: This is a simplified users table for basic user management.
+-- The User Management system in the admin dashboard works with these fields only.
+-- For additional fields like phone, avatar_url, status, etc., you would need to extend this table.

 -- Create products table
 CREATE TABLE products (